 The agency of nature is what the world’s indigenous and traditional cultures call the spirits.
 I am reminded of the message imparted to Bayo Akomolafe by a traditional Yoruba priest: “You have chased away the spirits with your roads and development projects.
 They hide in the thick forests, and it is there we must go in order to understand what is happening.”
 Later, Akmololafe is told by a different priest that if those of us who live amidst the trappings of modern society want to find our way back to the spirits, “we must first come away from the road and become lost.”
 Tidmarsh Wildlife Sanctuary, sandwiched between two thoroughfares, is a good place to get lost in.
 The fact that Tidmarsh is a vast ecological restoration site adds more layers to the art of losing one’s bearings.
 There, the natural processes of a freshwater ecosystem are being allowed to exert their own intentionality (spirit) after decades of human imposition.
 True, ecological restoration involves human intervention, but only at first.
 To walk through Tidmarsh Wildlife Sanctuary, one is offered a glimpse of what it can be like when we decide we no longer want to be the stars of the show.
-Now, though, as the world locks down, the wildlife sanctuaries are coming to us, and we’re witnessing a possible future where the vanity of economic development for its own sake is not the only show in town.
+Now, though, as the world locks down, the wildlife sanctuaries are coming to us, and we’re witnessing a possible future where the vanity of economic development for its own sake is not our culture’s raison d’être.

 You are not a defective person if you are taking refuge in displays of emerging nature amidst so much human suffering.
 You do not have your head in the sand.
-To quote Jack Gilbert, “We must have the stubbornness to accept our gladness in the ruthless furnace of this world.
+To quote Jack Gilbert’s self-explanatory words, “We must have the stubbornness to accept our gladness in the ruthless furnace of this world.
 To make injustice the only measure of our attention is to praise the Devil.”
 Moreover, I’d wager that there’s an imperative to pay attention to nature’s exuberant spirits at this moment in time.
 They can teach us truths we’ve forgotten.

 Here’s one such truth: things change rapidly for the better as well.
 Through most of March and April, as interminable rain and sub-normal temperatures stalled over the Northeastern US, the return of foliage here in southern New England moved at a snail’s pace.
 It seemed like the trees were holding their breaths as their branches grew heavier with red, yellow, and pale green buds.
 Meanwhile, the number of worldwide COVID-19 cases and fatalities ascended a mind-numbing exponential curve we’re all now familiar with.
 Beginning in early May, though, as the sun re-emerged and the mercury started to crest 70 degrees, a different sort of exponential curve came into focus: the buds were bursting open and the leaves were finally unfurling themselves.